sheyiphunmi/Flower-Classification/README.md

 # Flower-Classification

 This project is an image classifier implemented in PyTorch that utilizes three different architectures: VGG16, AlexNet, and DenseNet121.
 It has been trained on a dataset of flower images with 102 different flower categories, enabling it to predict the class of a given flower image.
 A practical application of this image classifier is the ability to use the trained model for real-time flower identification through a smartphone camera.
-In addition, the project serves as the final project for [AI Programming with Python Nanodegree](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089), which demosntrates my proficiency in applying AI techniques.
+In addition, the project serves as the final project for [AI Programming with Python Nanodegree](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089), which demonstrates my proficiency in applying AI techniques.

 # Installation